Pensacola Historic District

 The Pensacola Historic District (also known as the Seville Historic District) is a U.S. historic district (designated as such on September 29, 1970) located in Pensacola, Florida.

 The district is roughly bounded by Bayfront Parkway, Tarragona, Romana and Cevallos Streets.
-Within the district are the Historic Pensacola Village, the T.T.
-Wentworth Jr. Florida State Museum and Seville Square.
+Within the district are the Historic Pensacola Village, the Pensacola Museum of History and Seville Square.
 Seville Square and its twin Plaza Ferdinand VII were the parade grounds for the Fort of Pensacola established during British rule.
-In 1559, a site to the northeast of the Pensacola Historic District on the Pensacola Bay is the earliest known European settlement on the North American continent.
+A site to the northeast of the Pensacola Historic District on the Pensacola Bay is the earliest known European settlement on the North American continent, dating to 1559.

 Establishment

 Pensacola Heritage Foundation

 In the early 1960s, a group of local preservationists led by Pensacolian Mary Turner Rule (née Reed) formed the Pensacola Heritage Foundation, joined the National Trust and surveyed the Seville Square Historic District, the neighborhood around Seville Square adjacent to Pensacola Bay.
 Realizing the importance of Pensacola's history and the need to save it, Rule and the Heritage Foundation nominated the Pensacola Historic District to be listed on the National Register of Historic Places.
 The group purchased the Dorr House and restored it.
 They convinced the city to bring the deteriorated square to its present-day restored state.
 Then they created a festival, a hometown Victorian picnic in the park, An Evening in Old Seville Square, to bring Pensacolians to the district encouraging restoration.
 Rule had the famous lighthouse at the Navy Air Station listed on the National Register.
 She also helped create a state board now called the N.W.
 Florida Preservation Board, whose function is to protect the Seville Square Historic District and Pensacola's history.
 The city established the Architecture Review board to protect Pensacola's history locally.